 The Positive Path to Productive Leisure

 Admitting one has a problem is the first step to confronting it, or so I hear from Alcoholics Anonymous.
-Applying that principle, if one recognizes that his or her leisure time is unfulfilling, he or she has already taken an important first step to rectifying the problem.
+Applying that principle, if one recognizes that his or her leisure time is unfulfilling, he or she has already taken an important first step toward rectifying the problem.
 Instead of punishing oneself by paying for lessons from productivity gurus or mono-focusing on blocking distractions, however, one should begin by considering oneself worthy of something better, indeed, something productive.
-When viewed in that light, it is only natural for a person to try to fill one’s life with good, valuable, and pleasant things, and not waste one’s time with frivolous things that leave one feeling empty or worse.
+When viewed in that light, it is only natural for one to try to fill his or her life with good, valuable, and pleasant things, and not waste time with frivolous things that leave one feeling empty or worse.

 If, for example, one’s problem is a social media addiction, using some gimmick to temporarily block social media access does not mean that the ensuing time will be well-spent.
 That is, preventing oneself from opening Facebook, Twitter, or Instagram is not productive – it instead creates an absence, a negative state that produces nothing and yields no affirmative positive benefit.
 Most U.S. states would prevent “gimmicks to remove distractions” from marrying “productivity porn” due to their being too closely related.